About Paul Mirocha

 Design is not a form of self-expression–it works toward a definable goal.
 I now believe UX, the user-centered design approach, is the most sophisticated way to approach any kind of visual or product design.

 - As an illustrator, I learned to draw.

-- As a graphic designer I learned how easy it is to make assumptions about your audience and design for yourself.
+- As a graphic designer I learned how easy it is to forget about your audience and design for yourself.

-- From owning my own business, I learned about economic constraints.
+- From owning my own business, I learned about managing projects

 Having experience in visual work of all kinds, I have an eye for taking a design apart and putting it back together.
 My mind sees like an artist and thinks like a scientist.
 I want to work on projects that are useful, engage and inform users, are fun to use, and provide a benefit to the world.